-If your financial aid and loan funds total an amount that is greater than billed costs, after all university charges have been paid you will be able to access the remaining credit balance in a cash release.
+If your financial aid and loan funds total an amount that is greater than billed costs, after all university charges have been paid you will be able to access the remaining credit balance in a student refund.

-All financial aid and loan funds that are deposited into a student account will be used to pay university charges first, which may include tuition, fees, housing, health insurance, meal plan, Husky card charges, etc. If your financial aid and loan funds total an amount that is greater than billed costs, you will be able to access the remaining credit balance in a “cash release” after all university charges have been paid.
+All financial aid and loan funds that are deposited into a student account will be used to pay university charges first, which may include tuition, fees, housing, health insurance, meal plan, Husky card charges, etc. If your financial aid and loan funds total an amount that is greater than billed costs, you will be able to access the remaining credit balance in a refund after all university charges have been paid.

 Students who are enrolled in direct deposit will have their refunds deposited directly into the bank account on file.
 If you are not currently enrolled in direct deposit, your check will be mailed to you directly.

-In order to request a cash release check, you should submit a Student Refund Request form to the Student Accounts Office.
+In order to request a student refund, you should submit a Student Refund Request form to the Student Accounts Office.
 The online request form is located under “Services & Links” on your myNortheastern portal.
 Be sure to verify that you have an existing credit on your account before submitting your request.
 Keep in mind that anticipated credits are funds that have not been received by the university, and therefore cannot be refunded.

 If the credit balance in your account resulted from a Parent Loan (such as the Federal Direct Parent PLUS or MEFA loan) or the Higher One Payment Plan, you will need to have a Refund Authorization Form on file with the Student Accounts Office before the check can be issued.

-At times, the Student Accounts Office may ask a Financial Aid Counselor to review your eligibility for a cash release.
+At times, the Student Accounts Office may ask a Financial Aid Counselor to review your eligibility for a refund.
 You will be notified by email should this occur.
-Once your cash release is reviewed, an email will be sent to you with the status.
+Once your refund request is reviewed, an email will be sent to you with the status.